2023 Global Amendments to the Base gTLD Registry Agreement (RA), Specification 13, and 2013 Registrar Accreditation Agreement (RAA)

 On 4 January 2023, ICANN org sent a legal notice to registry operator and registrar primary contacts and the legal (notice) contacts informing registries and registrars that the voting period will open at 17:00 UTC on 19 January 2023.

-On Thursday, 19 January 2023 at 17:00 UTC the Registry and Registrar Primary Contact listed in the Naming Services Portal (NSp) will receive an email communication from eBallot, a secure third party online voting platform operated by Votenet.
-The email will be sent from noreply@eballot.com
+On Thursday, 19 January 2023 at 17:00 UTC the Registry and Registrar Primary Contact listed in the Naming Services Portal (NSp) received an email communication from eBallot, a secure third party online voting platform operated by Votenet.
+The email was sent from noreply@eballot.com

-The email invitation will contain a direct link to an online ballot which will permit the primary contact to vote.
-The online ballot can be accessed from any smartphone or device with full browser capabilities.
+The email invitation contained a direct link to an online ballot which permitted the primary contact to vote.
+The online ballot could be accessed from any smartphone or device with full browser capabilities.

-- For Registry Operators: If the registry primary contact's email address is associated with multiple gTLDs within the same registry operator account, the vote will apply to each gTLD that is associated with the registry primary contact's same email address.
-The registry primary contact will receive one email invitation per registry operator account, unless unique registry primary contact email addresses are associated with gTLDs under the registry operator account.
-In such instances, separate invitations will be sent to each unique registry primary contact email address associated with the registry operator account.
+• For Registry Operators: For the registry primary contact's email address associated with multiple gTLDs within the same registry operator account, the vote applied to each gTLD that is associated with the registry primary contact's same email address.
+The registry primary contact received one email invitation per registry operator account, unless unique registry primary contact email addresses are associated with gTLDs under the registry operator account.
+In such instances, separate invitations were sent to each unique registry primary contact email address associated with the registry operator account.

-- For Registrars: If the registrar's primary contact email address is associated with more than one registrar (e.g., a registrar family), the vote will apply to all associated registrars.
+• For Registrars: For the registrar's primary contact email address associated with more than one registrar (e.g., a registrar family), the vote applied to all associated registrars.

-Voting Options: You will have two options on how to vote:
+Voting Options: You were two options on how to vote:

-- "Yes" - voting "yes" means that you approve the proposed Global Amendment.
+1. "Yes" - voting "yes" means that you approved the proposed Global Amendment.

-Applicable Brand Registry Operators will vote on two separate items within a single ballot: 1) A vote on the base RA Global Amendment, and 2) A vote on the Spec 13 Global Amendment.
+Applicable Brand Registry Operators voted on two separate items within a single ballot: 1) A vote on the base RA Global Amendment, and 2) A vote on the Spec 13 Global Amendment.

-The voting period will be open for 60 days.
-Following the voting period, the vote will be tabulated by Votenet.
-For each proposed Global Amendment to be approved, it must receive Registry Operator Approval, Registrar Approval, and Brand Registry Operator Approval, as applicable, and approval from the ICANN Board of Directors.
-If the proposed Global Amendments are not approved, they will go back to the negotiating teams to discuss next steps.
+The voting period was open for 60 days.
+Following the voting period, the vote was tabulated by Votenet.
+For each Global Amendment approval, it must have received Registry Operator Approval, Registrar Approval, and Brand Registry Operator Approval, as applicable, including the approval from the ICANN Board of Directors.

 Registry Operator Approval